svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** :  The model name {0} is duplicated with {1} .

-**Description** :  Do not use case sensitivity to differentiate model names.
+**Description** :  Do not rely on case sensitivity to differentiate models.

 **CreatedAt**: February 23, 2021